georgehara/Arca/README.md

 Manual mocking can be done with the `ManagerExtensions.WithManualMocking` method from the `Implementations.ForMicrosoft` package; there is no need to call the `ActivateManualMocking` method.
 This method receives a delegate parameter in which you can override the registered classes with manual mocks, by manually re-registering the mocked classes with the mock implementation (see the `overrideExisting` parameter of the `InstantiatePerXXX` methods).
 Once manual mocking is used, automated mocking stops.

-Microsoft's dependency injection container stops registering components once the instantiation provider (`IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called, which means that it's pointless to mock classes after `Configure` is called.
+Microsoft's dependency injection container stops registering components once the instantiation provider (`IInstanceProvider` / `IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called, which means that it's pointless to mock classes after `Configure` is called.

 See the `SampleForAutomatedAndManualMocking` test for an example.